-Purpose: This study analyzes the influence of motivation, work culture, and work environment on the performance of Village-Owned Enterprise Management (Bum Desa) with empowerment as an intervening variable in the Riau Islands Province.
-In 2023, of the 249 villages in the Riau Archipelago Province, only 10 (ten) Village BUMs, 4 (four)% of which were classified as Advanced Village BUMs.
-Village BUMs with a Developing classification are only 34 (34) Village BUMs 8.5% (eight point five).
-Meanwhile, the rest are still basic qualifications and are growing.
+Purpose: This research analyzes the influence of motivation, work culture and work environment on the performance of Village-Owned Enterprise Management (Bum Desa) with Empowerment as an intervening variable in the Riau Islands Province.

-Methods: Using primary data from 302 managers of Village-Owned Enterprises, this study found that work culture and work environment did not have a significant direct effect on empowerment.

-Results: In contrast, motivation, work culture, and work environment were proven to have a significant influence on performance, highlighting the importance of work culture and work environment for improving performance.
+Results: In 2023, of the 249 villages in the Riau Archipelago Province, only 10 (ten) Village BUMs, 4 (four)% of which were classified as Advanced Village BUMs.
+Village BUMs with a Developing classification are only 34 (thirty-four) Village BUMs 8.5% (eight point five) percent.
+Meanwhile, the rest are still in basic qualifications and growing.
+Using primary data from 302 managers of Village-Owned Enterprises, this study found that work culture and work environment did not have a significant direct effect on empowerment.
+In contrast, motivation, work culture, and work environment have been proven to have a significant influence on performance, highlighting the importance of work culture and work environment for improving performance.

-Recommendations: The proposed recommendation is to focus on improving work culture, work environment and empowerment as well as other aspects that have a more direct influence on performance.
+Recommendation: The proposed recommendation focuses on improving work culture, work environment, and empowerment, as well as other aspects that have a more direct influence on performance.